 Rose hips have anti-inflammatory, antimicrobial, and alkalizing effects on the body, cooling down inflammation and helping the lymphatic system circulate waste to the kidneys.
 If you’re suffering from aches and pains, especially from a disease like arthritis, rose hips are naturally endowed with phytonutrients and antioxidants that act to stabilize the cell membranes and lower the symptoms of joint pain significantly.

-A number of studies have found that rose hips may help treat osteoarthritis and rheumatoid arthritis.
+Several studies have found that rose hips may help treat osteoarthritis and rheumatoid arthritis.
 In this study in particular, three randomized controlled trials treated 287 patients with a rose hip powder over three months and found that the participants experienced a significant reduction of pain with the rose hip powder over the placebo.

 And in another 2005 study published in the Scandinavian Journal of Rheumatology, researchers reported that 5 grams of a rose hip supplement per day reduced osteoarthritis pain and the need for pain medications better than a placebo only after three weeks of consumption.